-At this time, we expect that beginning in May 2019 – just prior to the implementation of the Single Security Initiative – Freddie Mac will begin offering holders of then eligible 45-day, TBA-eligible and non-TBA-eligible PCs and Giants the option to exchange their 45-day securities for 55-day Freddie Mac Mirror securities.
+On May 7, 2019, Freddie Mac opened the exchange offer broadly to the market and the first exchanges settled on May 17, 2019.
+The exchange process offers holders of eligible 45-day, TBA-eligible and non-TBA-eligible PCs and Giants the option to exchange their 45-day securities for 55-day Freddie Mac Mirror securities.

-For exchanges of TBA-eligible securities, the corresponding 55-day security will be a Freddie Mac UMBS or Supers.
-For exchanges of non-TBA eligible securities, the corresponding 55-day security will be a Freddie Mac MBS or Giant MBS.
+For exchanges of TBA-eligible securities, the corresponding 55-day security is a Freddie Mac UMBS or Supers.
+For exchanges of non-TBA eligible securities, the corresponding 55-day security is a Freddie Mac MBS or Giant MBS.
 Only securities not 100% committed to a resecuritization are eligible to be exchanged.

-Most security characteristics of the new 55-day securities will mirror their corresponding 45-day securities, except for four characteristics.
-The 55-day security will receive a new prefix, pool number, CUSIP, and issuance date.
-The issuance date will reflect the date the Mirror Security is created and placed in Freddie Mac’s account.
+Most security characteristics of the new 55-day securities mirror their corresponding 45-day securities, except for four characteristics.
+The 55-day security receives a new prefix, pool number, CUSIP, and issuance date.
+The issuance date reflects the date the Mirror Security was created and placed in Freddie Mac’s account.

-Most importantly, the cash flows of the UMBS, Supers, MBS or Giant MBS will ultimately be backed by the same loans as the original PC or Giant PC, and thus the factor of the 55-day security will match the current factor of the corresponding eligible 45-day security at the time of exchange.
+Most importantly, the cash flows of the UMBS, Supers, MBS or Giant MBS are ultimately backed by the same loans as the original PC or Giant PC, and thus the factor of the 55-day security matches the current factor of the corresponding eligible 45-day security at the time of exchange.

-Gold PC and Giant holders will be able to choose between two exchange paths: one facilitated by a dealer using Freddie Mac’s Dealer DirectSM portal, and one that is direct with Freddie Mac via Tradeweb.
+Gold PC and Giant holders can choose between two exchange paths: one facilitated by a dealer using Freddie Mac’s Dealer Direct® portal, and one that is Direct-to-Freddie Mac via Tradeweb.
 View the Exchange Options document to learn more.

 For more information on getting set up with the Direct-to-Freddie Mac via Tradeweb path, access the Tradeweb Exchange Setup Guide.

-Freddie Mac will provide compensation for the additional 10 days in payment delay when an investor exchanges 45-day PCs for 55-day securities through a one-time cash payment.
-Freddie Mac expects to offer a schedule of payment rates, with at least one payment rate for every term and coupon combination.
-Payment rates will be expressed in ticks, with the cash payment calculated as the payment rate multiplied by the UPB of exchanged securities.
+Freddie Mac provides compensation for the additional 10 days in payment delay when an investor exchanges 45-day PCs for 55-day securities through a one-time cash payment.
+Freddie Mac offers a schedule of payment rates, with at least one payment rate for every term and coupon combination.
+Payment rates are expressed in ticks, with the cash payment calculated as the payment rate multiplied by the UPB of exchanged securities.